You might be wondering…Why Do I Need Biblical Counsel?

+Christian Biblical counselors integrate scriptural principles into the therapeutic conversations to guide you toward better mental health, spiritual healing, and transformation.
 God desires us to seek help, including good counsel – to renew our minds through the promises and truths of Scripture.
-(Romans 12:2)
+(Romans 12:2) There are Biblical Answers for Mental Health.

-Counseling therapy is just another tool God can use to bring about healing and growth.
+Biblical counseling therapy illuminates how God brings about healing and growth.
 (Proverbs 15:22)

 Restoring your mind and spirit was never meant to be done by yourself.
 (Hebrews 10:23-25)

-We might suppress pain, ignore our past, and utilize self-sabotage to avoid responsibility for years, but when these issues become undeniable, counseling can be how God strengthens you.
+We might suppress pain, ignore our past, and utilize self-sabotage to avoid responsibility for years, but when these issues become undeniable, Biblical counsel is how God strengthens you.
 (Psalm 46:1-3)

 Seeking out a counselor is a sign of strength instead of weakness.
 (Proverbs 11:14)

-Biblical counseling differs from Christian or faith-based counseling.
+Biblical counseling differs from how the world counsels.

-Biblical counselors use Scripture as a main source of wisdom.
+Biblical Counselors Use Scripture as a Primary Source of Wisdom.

 Scripture helps us understand who we are, our purpose, our relationship with God, and how to deal with life’s challenges.
 (Proverbs 2:6)